 Located near the park is the Casa Cultural (Calle 37 #12-40a).
-It’s dedicated to Simon Bolivar and the fight for independence but it was memorable for it’s nice display of well preserved mummies.
+It’s dedicated to Simon Bolivar and the fight for independence.
+But it is even more memorable for it’s nice display of well preserved mummies.

-Calle 35 (btween Parque Santander and Parque Garcia Roviera) is a very interesting street.
+Calle 35 (between Parque Santander and Parque Garcia Roviera) is a very interesting street.
 It is closed to traffic, full of shops and little malls and street vendors.

 And just off this avenue is the central market of Bucaramanga.
 A large, four story structure.
 It is very clean with hundreds of stalls selling everything from food to clothes.
 There are also restaurants and a row of jugo or fruit juice stands on the third floor.